Nicholas Kizzire, Maddie Seiler top men's, women's runners in Don Childs Memorial

-Seiler took fourth overall in 34:54 followed by Megan Collins in 37 minutes.
+Seiler took fourth overall in 34:54, followed by Megan Collins at 37 minutes.

-“I wanted to just come out today and have fun racing,” Seiler, the recent Gering High graduate, said.
-“I knew there were some fast women, but I wanted to enjoy it.”

 People are also reading…